dasch-swiss/0829-kwa-app/docs/design specification/1. phase - findbuch/README.md

-## Findbuch design specification - Work in progress!!!
+## Findbuch design specification Phase 1

-The first task is the creation of a search GUI, which should be includable with the root angular component of a module.
-This root angular component should have an input that configures which filters can be added by the user.
+### .1 Presentation of the Finddbuch as dynamic content queried from Knora

+- The information of the findbuch is queried directly from Knora
+- If the input field is empty all resources are shown.
+(If nothing is entered in the search input field, the first 25 results are loaded) if the user scrolls down to the 25th result, the next 25 results are loaded

+### .2 Search form

+- From the search form a sparql query is generated
+- One functionality of the search form is that the search results can be queried

+### .2.1 filter criteria

+- the search field contains one empty filter row at first
+- the search row allows to enter a search in a certain property, choosing an operator and typing of the value that has to be searched for
+- Additional filter criteria can be added
+- If there is more than one filter criteria, all criterias are linked with an AND

+### .2.2

+- Next to the filter criteria the search form enables the user to choose a sorting option of the search results
+- You can sort by Lemma and Erstdruckdatum

+### technological remarks

+- the output will be an angular module
+- this module can be included in an Angular project with the selector of the root component of the module
+- the root component of this module has an input that allows the developer to configure aspects of the search, for instance
+	- which properties can be searched for
+	- Which fields / properties should be displayed in the result entries
+	- Which sorting options exist

 ![./suchformular.png](./suchformular.png)

-More details (that have to be documented as an enhancement issue):

-- If nothing is entered in the search input field, the first 25 results can be seen
-- if the user scrolls down to the 25th result, the next 25 results are loaded
-- Die Einträge sind nach Lemma sortiert, also nach dem Titel des Textkonzepts.
-- Das Suchformular erlaubt eine Einschränkung der angezeigten Datensätze, sowie eine alternative Sortierung
-- Es können weitere Filterzeilen eingefügt werden.
-Mehrere Kriterien werden immer mit UND kombiniert.
-- Es ist zu berücksichtigen, dass in einer späteren Phase weitere Suchkriterien dazukommen könnten. (z.B.
-Datierung der Manuskripte, Stadt/Land des Erstdrucks oder des Aufbewahrungsortes)
-- Neben den Filterkriterien erlaubt das Suchformular die Auswahl der Sortierung.
-Es sind folgende Sortierungen möglich:
-	- Nach Lemma
-	- Dach Erstdruckdatum
-- The result component should be configurable via an input as well, which defines which fields should be displayd in the results.